Getting Lucky at Blackjack

 Blackjack: An Ace or Ten in the Hand

 Casinos around the world are getting hit by advantage play teams involved in various schemes that allow them to predict when Aces and ten-valued cards are likely to be dealt.
+When I searched the literature for the edges possible from this type of play, I was surprised to find that these numbers are not publicly available.

 Blackjack Card Counting vs. Blackjack Side Bets: Six Decks

 One of my informal rules for this blog is that I don’t consider ordinary blackjack card counting (BJCC).
 Any easy Google search reveals myriad resources that give the minutia of every aspect of BJCC.
+At least three generations of APs have dedicated themselves to this game.
+For my purposes, the question is: how does BJCC stack up against card counting blackjack side bets?

 All You Need to know While Playing Blackjack

 The most frequent decision that you will have to make when you play blackjack in either a land-based or online casino is whether to hit or stand.
+That’s why it’s important that you know the correct basic strategy rules for this decision.

 Top 8 Reasons Why Most Blackjack Players Lose